YSHebron/cs21-mp2-scp-extension/README.md

 Please see my Documentation Intro (`For Submission\Hebron_Yenzy_202003090_LAB4.pdf`) or the MIPS Green Sheet (`MIPS Green Sheet (Berkeley).pdf`) for the MIPS32 instruction formats.
 You may also consult Appendix B of Harris & Harris (2013) or the Project 2 Specs for the complete instruction set and their expected effect.

 Our technical documentation skills were also sharpened by this project, one that require line-by-line explanation of code.
-Included in the documentation are the following (per instruction):
+Discussed in the documentation are the following (per added instruction):
+* HDL edits
+* Testbenches for verifying if the extended instruction set is working.

 The video documentation may be accessed through this link: